-Overall, I would recommend this toy to any girl between the ages of three years old and eight or nine who already show an interest in Barbies, and are looking to continue their hobby.
-For me, this toy has been a life saver when I need my older daughter to entertain herself for a while.
+Overall, I would recommend this toy to any girl between the ages of three years old and eight or nine who already show an interest in Barbies, and is looking to continue their hobby.
+For me, this toy has been a lifesaver when I need my older daughter to entertain herself for a while.
 I have also really enjoyed playing with this toy, and I usually don’t really like to play pretend.
 This Barbie house is a trip down memory lane for me when I used to have one when I was little.

 If you decide to purchase this product, I hope you enjoy it as much as we have.
 I don’t make big purchases such as this one on a regular basis, and I really put a lot of thought into it before I decided to get it.
 I hope this review allows you to do the same.